UT-SE-Research/iDFlakies/README-gradle.md

 }
 ```
 ### Running iDFlakies on Gradle project
-After the build.gralde has been configured, one can run iDFlakies on the Gradle project with the following command:
+After the build.gradle has been configured, one can run iDFlakies on the Gradle project with the following command:
 ```
 ./gradlew testplugin -Dtestplugin.className=edu.illinois.cs.dt.tools.detection.DetectorPlugin -Ddetector.detector_type=random-class-method -Ddt.randomize.rounds=10 -Ddt.detector.original_order.all_must_pass=false
 ```

+### Projects in which the tool has been tested

+This [spreadsheet](https://docs.google.com/spreadsheets/d/1bTqDam7pAIlxLL44ZHzEktkEaKb3JN84hkF6XmIC-5s/edit#gid=0) shows all the projects we have tested, and their compatibility with the Gradle modify tool and the iDFlakies plugin.